taylorrohrich/MSDS_SERA_capstone/README.md

 ## Getting Started:

-- Add the data folder to the root directory for python files to read properly
+- Add the data folder to root directory for python files to read properly
 - Data can then be read in the format `pd.read_excel("../data/<filename>')`

 ## File Structure: